p0dalirius/Awesome-RCE-techniques/CONTRIBUTING.md

 ### Tell your contributors how to file a bug report.
 You can even include a template so people can just copy-paste (again, less work for you).

-> When filing an issue, make sure to answer these five questions:
+> When filing an issue, make sure to answer these questions:
 >
-> 1. What version of Go are you using (go version)?
-> 2. What operating system and processor architecture are you using?
+> 1. What operating system and processor architecture are you using?
-> 3. What did you do?
+> 2. What did you do?
-> 4. What did you expect to see?
+> 3. What did you expect to see?
-> 5. What did you see instead?
+> 4. What did you see instead?
-> General questions should go to the golang-nuts mailing list instead of the issue tracker.
-The gophers there will answer or ask you to file an issue if you've tripped over a bug.

 [source: [Go](https://github.com/golang/go/blob/master/CONTRIBUTING.md#filing-issues)] **Need more inspiration?** [1] [Celery](https://github.com/celery/celery/blob/master/CONTRIBUTING.rst#other-bugs ) [2] [Atom](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#reporting-bugs) (includes template)